-Now that we've gone through the list of Hyper-V features, let's look at the system requirements.
+We'll cover all of these items in later chapters.
+Now that we've covered the list of Hyper-V features, we'll talk about the system requirements.

 ADVANTAGES OVER VIRTUAL SERVER

 Windows Server 2008 Hyper-V has a number of advantages over Virtual Server 2005 R2 SP1: